precice/elastictube1d/README.md

 ```
 python3 ./solid-python/SolidSolver.py precice-config.xml
 ```
 Parameters such as N can be modified directly at the `FluidSolver.py` and at the `SolidSolver.py`.
-The parameters must be coherent between the different solvers and participants.
+The parameters must be consistent between the different solvers and participants.

 **Optional:** Visualization and video output of the fluid participant can be triggered via the options `--enable-plot` and `--write-video` of `FluidSolver.py`.
 To generate .vtk files during execution, you need to add the flag `--write-vtk`.